60+ DBMS Interview Questions and Answers (2026 Updated)

 It includes user-defined views, security mechanisms, and data integrity constraints.

-The ER (Entity-Relationship) model is a popular data modeling technique used in DBMS to represent the entities, attributes, and relationships between data in a conceptual way.
+The ER (Entity-Relationship) Model is a data modeling technique used in DBMS to represent entities, attributes, and relationships in a conceptual and visual form.
+It helps in designing databases by showing how different data elements are connected.

 Entity